 By Javier Fernandez

-The group had an opportunity to see firsthand the Phase 1 construction components that have been completed (the pedestrian bridge and southbound pedestrian crossing on the east side of the port) as well as the improvements that are ongoing.
-GSA is currently making improvements to the primary vehicle inspection lanes (adding double stacked booths), and secondary vehicle inspection area and canopy.
+The group had an opportunity to see firsthand the Phase 1 construction components that have been completed (the pedestrian bridge and southbound pedestrian crossing on the east side of the port), as well as the improvements that are ongoing.
+GSA is currently making improvements to the primary vehicle inspection lanes (adding double-stacked booths) and the secondary vehicle inspection area and canopy.
 While Phase 1 has received full funding, Phases 2 and 3 of the project are still awaiting funding.

 “This project is critical to the economic security of our region,” said Davis in the news release.
 “Promoting and sustaining economic growth should be our top priority.
 We can’t get there unless we make critical investments in our nation’s ports of entry.”

 During the tour, the congressional representatives acknowledged the importance of the San Ysidro LPOE as a key economic engine for the binational region and expressed continued support of the project.

 The San Ysidro LPOE is a major gateway between the United States and Mexico, serving the border crossings of more than 50,000 vehicles and approximately 25,000 pedestrian every day.

 Traci Madison contributed to this report.